Peace Day 2021

 A Pulse of Invocative Energy

-The 24 hours of September 21st are divided into 15 minute periods in every time zone on the planet.
-Every 15 minutes, in every time zone, groups and individuals from around the world are invited to use an Invocation for Peace and for the values needed to create cultures of peace.
-Will you or your group commit yourself to spend specific 15 minute periods in prayer or meditation for a culture of peace and goodwill – beginning and ending the period with a sounding of the Great Invocation, or the Peace Invocation ‘May Peace Prevail on Earth’, or an invocation or prayer for world peace of your choice?
-Imagine the rhythmic pulse of invocation flowing from around the globe every 15 minutes.
+Every 15 minutes, in every time zone, groups and individuals from around the world are invited to use an Invocation for Peace and for the values needed to create the culture of peace.
+Imagine the rhythmic pulse of invocation flowing from around the globe every 15 minutes – beginning and ending the 15-minute period with a sounding of the Great Invocation, or the Peace Invocation ‘May Peace Prevail on Earth’, or an invocation or prayer for world peace of your choice,

 How to participate: